mjvn9/Telling-Stories-With-Data-Portfolio/final-project-part-one.md

 I introduce the **Flood Vulnerability Index** by neighborhood as a choropleth map.
 The viewer sees immediately that some neighborhoods are much more at risk than others.
 Then I overlay the infrastructure points such as hospitals, schools, public housing, etc. This is the turning point of the story, because the audience can now see where the darkest flood-risk areas overlap with clusters of essential services.

-The key ideas in this stage are: choropleth map of the Flood Vulnerability Index, infrastructure points layered on top, clear legends for each facility type, annotations that highlight 2–3 emerging hotspot neighborhoods.

 Ultimately, the viewer should start to wonder which neighborhoods they/we should really be worried about.

+The key ideas in this stage are: choropleth map of the Flood Vulnerability Index, infrastructure points layered on top, clear legends for each facility type, annotations that highlight 2–3 hotspot neighborhoods.

 ---